 The Research Facility of the Mohave Museum of History and Arts offers our visitors a great deal, if you are serious about your research of the southwest.
 It combines a reference library, photo repository, and “treasure chests” full of documents.

 Located inside the Mohave Museum--Hours: Wednesdays and Thursdays, 9:00 a.m.-4:30 p.m.

 Ever-expanding, the facility’s 3,000 square feet of space was opened to the public in March 2004.
 This extensive annex is accessed through the Museum entrance.
-During facility hours, a Librarian is on hand to answer questions and assist researchers.
+During facility hours, our Librarian and Volunteers are on hand to answer questions and assist researchers.

 Copyright © Mohave Museum of History and Arts.
 All rights reserved.

 The Mohave Museum of History and Arts makes every effort to present accurate information.
 However, there is no guarantee implied as to the completeness and reliability of the identity of objects, dates, or locations on our posted photographs and/or artifacts.
 Before relying on material on this website, users should independently verify the accuracy and suitability for their use.